-We restrict ourselves to algorithms based on one-to-all distance queries: we suppose that an algorithm $\distfrom$ for one-to-all distances is given (typically BFS or Dijkstra).
+We restrict ourselves to algorithms based on one-to-all distance queries: we suppose that an algorithm $\distfrom$ for one-to-all distances is given (typically BFS or Dijkstra in the weighted case).
 It takes a graph $G$ and a node $u$ as input and returns distances from $u$.
 More precisely, $\distfrom(G,u)$ returns a vector $D$ such that $D(v)=d(u,v)$ for all $v\in V$.
-In particular, $e(u)$ can be obtained as the maximum value in the vector and the antipode of $u$ as the index with highest rank were this value appears in $D$.
+In particular, $e(u)$ can be defined as the maximum value in the vector and the antipode of $u$ as the index with highest rank where this value appears in $D$.
 We may measure the complexity of an algorithm by the number of one-to-all distance queries it performs when its cost mainly comes from these operations.
-A one-to-all distance based algorithm accesses the graph only through one-to-all distance queries and relies solely on distances known from queries, triangle inequality, and non-negativeness of distances for bounding unknown distances.
+A one-to-all distance-based algorithm accesses the graph only through one-to-all distance queries and solely relies on distances known from queries, triangle inequality, and non-negativeness of distances for bounding unknown distances.